 Analysis: Despite his young age, Dragowski is an impressive specimen, standing nearly two meters tall and fairly well-developed physically.
 Much like his compatriot Wojiech Szczesny, his good size and reflexes combine to give him a great range, although without the former Arsenal man’s proclivity for errors.
 Indeed, Dragowski is almost preternaturally calm whether rushing off his line to claim a corner or racing to meet an attacker.
+Doing yoga is something that gives players a sense of calm, and now you can actually take a 200 hour yoga teacher training online course to become an expert in keeping calm and relaxed.
 Superb in one-on-one situations as well as getting down to deal with shots from distance, the youngster is very skilled at using his body to hinder opponents, showing a great athleticism despite his size.

 Rarely caught out of position, Dragowski is already doing well the things that often take years to develop, but he isn’t the finished article yet.
 While his reflexes are certainly one of his better qualities, he can be over-reliant on them at times, leading to him often punching the ball rather than trapping it and starting his team back up the field.
 His kicking and distribution are also adequate, if not excellent, but an increased training regimen should help with these issues.
 Even so, it is no exaggeration to say that should his improvement continue apace, Dragowski could be one of the world’s very best in the next five years or so.